Cochlear implants can help people who have severe to profound hearing loss.

 - meet other people who have had a cochlear implant

-- asked to sign a consent form
+- ask you to sign a consent form

-- given a date for the surgery
+- give you a date for the surgery

 The time between the first clinical appointment and the operation can be up to: